“Toot-to-tooot” three-tone horn

 Origin of the three-tone horn

 Post horns have been in use since the era of the horse coach service.
-Stage-coachmen used them to announce the arrival and departure of their coaches, for which they used the tones of the major triad, but they also used a range of other tone sequences to provide additional information such as the number of coaches or harnessed horses.
+Stage-coachmen used them to announce the arrival and departure of their coaches.
+They used the tones of the major triad, but also a range of other tone sequences to provide additional information such as the number of coaches or harnessed horses.
 Sounding the post horn was considered an art, and the coachman became something of a romanticized ideal.
 Since the Baroque period, the melodies of the post horn have found their way into music.
-Later, it was to be the other way round: the tone sequence used today, C sharp - E - A, is based on the overture to Gioachino Rossini’s “William Tell”.
+Later, it was to be the other way round: the tone sequence used today, C sharp - E - A, is derived from the overture to Gioachino Rossini’s “William Tell”.

 Three-tone horn – Gioachino Rossini and the post horn